bodrick/awesome/README.md

 *   [CatSnake11/webpack-ops](https://github.com/CatSnake11/webpack-ops) - 📁 webpack bundle visualization // optimization // config tool
 *   [johnagan/clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin) - A webpack plugin to remove your build folder(s) before building
 *   [styleguidist/mini-html-webpack-plugin](https://github.com/styleguidist/mini-html-webpack-plugin) - A miniature version of html-webpack-plugin with only necessary features
-*   [burtonator/polar-bookshelf](https://github.com/burtonator/polar-bookshelf) - Polar is a personal knowledge repository for PDF and web content supporting incremental reading and document annotation.
 *   [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
 As individuals, teams and communities.
 *   [tsconfig/bases](https://github.com/tsconfig/bases) - Hosts TSConfigs to extend in a TypeScript app, tuned to a particular runtime environment
 *   [alexjoverm/typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter) - Starter kit with zero-config for building a library in TypeScript, featuring RollupJS, Jest, Prettier, TSLint, Semantic Release, and more!